How to Use NumPy Argsort() in Python

-In this article, I will explain Python NumPy argsort() function syntax and using its parameters how we can get the indices of sorted elements of an array.
+In this article, I will explain Python NumPy argsort() function syntax and using its parameters how you can get the indices of sorted elements of an array.

 If you are in a hurry, below are some quick examples of Python numpy.argsort() function.